talnoznisky/great-groutsby/README.md

 4. Other reasons I won't go into here.
 Please email me if you wanna chat about it.

-## To whom I am indebted
+## Some considerations
+-  A complete "sentence" is a difficult concept to enforce programmatically, especially in a literary context.
+Mercifully, The Great Gatsby is grammatically and syntactically conventional.
+- Reading a re-sorted draft of The Great Gatsby kind of feels like an Alain Resnais script.
+- Simple web design/UX patterns, not just natural language processing tools, are fun models for literary production.
+And free!

+## Thank yous
 - [Alex Cabal](https://github.com/acabal) for their stellar reproduction of [The Great Gatsby](https://www.gutenberg.org/files/64317/64317-h/64317-h.htm) into HTML for Project Gutenberg.
-- My colleague [Jay Kaiser](https://github.com/jayckaiser) for steering me toward the most appropriate NLP tools for the job.
+- [Jay Kaiser](https://github.com/jayckaiser), my colleague, for alerting me to the [spacy](https://spacy.io/) NLP package and talking me through the current state of the art.
 - [BramVanoy](https://github.com/BramVanroy) for sharing their solution to similar sentence boundary detection challenges.
 I created a pipeline component out of the function you wrote.
 Thank you so much.
 - Whoever graffitied "the great groutsby" among other grout puns in the grouting in the mens room of the music building at University of Washington.

 ## P.S.
-Neither the processing nor web presentation looks great right now.
-Please don't look too closely.
+Neither the processing nor web presentation code looks great right now.
+Please avert your eyes.
 Refactoring to come.